-If, during the 12 month period commencing upon a Change of Control (as defined in the LaBella Employment Agreement), we terminated Mr. LaBella's employment without Cause (as defined in the LaBella Employment Agreement), then subject to his executing and not revoking a general release of claims against the Company in a form acceptable to the Company within 60 days of such termination of employment, in addition to the severance payments and benefits discussed above, 100% of the unvested shares subject to any stock options and equity awards that Mr. LaBella held at the time of his termination would accelerate and become fully vested and he would be entitled to six months following such termination of employment in which to exercise vested shares subject to the options granted during Mr. LaBella's employment.
+If, during the 12 month period commencing upon a Change of Control (as defined in the LaBella Employment Agreement), we terminated Mr. LaBella's employment without Cause (as defined in the LaBella Employment Agreement) or he resigned for Good Reason (as defined in the LaBella Employment Agreement), then subject to his executing and not revoking a general release of claims against the Company in a form acceptable to the Company within 60 days of such termination of employment, in addition to the severance payments and benefits discussed above, 100% of the unvested shares subject to any stock options and equity awards that Mr. LaBella held at the time of his termination would accelerate and become fully vested and he would be entitled to six months following such termination of employment in which to exercise vested shares subject to the options granted during Mr. LaBella's employment.